Spirals-Team/test4repair-experiments/results/math/78/jGenProg/readme.md

 Nb of EvoSuite Tests: 22

-Nb of Failing EvoSuite Tests: 22
+Nb of Failing EvoSuite Tests: 0

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 22
+Average Nb of EvoSuite Tests: 21.9

 Average Nb of Failing EvoSuite Tests: 0

+Average Nb of Test-adequate patches: 2.08

 ---